0saiog/house-price-python/README.md

 The neighbourhood isn't missing from the file.
 It's in `Title` ("for sale in Punjabi Bagh East") and `Description`, neither of which I use here.
-Pulling it out is the obvious next thing, and it's a text parsing job rather than a modelling one...
+Pulling it out is the obvious next thing, and it's a text parsing job rather than a modelling one.